Soft Tissue Therapy & Remedial Massage

 In almost every case – yes!
 Often traditional exercises or a weekly pilates class are not enough on their own to relieve pain, loosen aching muscles and correct movement patterns.
 So that our sore spots go away and stay away, regular soft tissue therapy is greatly recommended.

-Massage treatment is suitable for all ages, types of body and conditions, ranging from Osgood Schlatters in a 12 year old to osteoporosis in a 75 year old.
+Massage treatment is suitable for all ages, types of body and conditions, ranging from Osgood Schlatters in a 12 year old to osteoarthritis in a 75 year old.
 Everyone can benefit from regular soft tissue treatment.

 The only difference between a sports massage and remedial soft tissue therapy is that sports massage will often focus on treating a specific condition caused either by an acute injury such or where tissues have become chronically tight due to over-training or lack of proper warm-up / stretching.